 In the most technical sense, I have been in training since I was born the first time.
 Everything from my past, regardless of it being before or after salvation, is to help me be the person that God wants me to be.
 The Lord did not begin equipping me at redemption (Jeremiah 1:5; Ephesians 1:4).

-There was a time when Jesus was teaching His friends about the dangers of being hauled in before the authorities.
+There was a time when Jesus taught His friends about the dangers of being hauled in before the authorities.
 He assured them that the Spirit of God would give them the words to say in those painful times.

 I have simplified how I think about this concept of discipleship.
 My simplification releases me from over-complicating something the Lord expects all of us to be doing (Romans 15:14).
 One of the ways I have pared my thinking down is through this idea of prayer and prophecy.

-Prayer –While I am listening to the person who has come to me for counseling, I am praying, asking God to help me to understand what the person is saying.
-I want to know them, empathize with them, and sit in their chair, (Ezekiel 3:15) while attempting to see what they see.
+Prayer –While I am listening to the person who has come to me for counseling, I pray, asking God to help me understand what the person is saying.
+I want to know them, sympathize with them, and sit in their chair (Ezekiel 3:15) while attempting to see what they see.
 I want to know what they know.
 I want to serve them thoroughly (Hebrews 13:3).

-Prayer is the non-negotiable essential key to understanding another person the way they need you to know them.
-During any given discipleship time, when I am not talking to the person, I am asking God about that person.
+Prayer is the nonnegotiable essential key to understanding another person the way they need you to know them.
+When I am not talking to the person during any given discipleship time, I am asking God about that person.
 This perspective is a crucial element regarding how I serve others.
-As they are talking, I am pleading with God for His assistance so I can help the person in the most effective ways.
+As they are talking, I am pleading with God for His assistance to help the person in the most effective ways.

 Prophecy –As God illuminates my mind, I begin to share what He has impressed upon my heart.
 That is all I mean by the word prophecy, nothing more.
 I do not upload the word with Charismatic caricatures or prejudices, whether justified or not.
-I am not talking about “Revelation from God” as though what God gives me is on par with what He gave the writers of Bible.
+I am not talking about “revelation from God” as though what God gives me is on par with what He gave the Bible writers.
 That type of teaching would be heresy.